bsamek/evergreen-wiki/Commit-Queue.md

+The commit queue tests changes and then merges them only if the tests pass.

 # Trigger
 Add a PR to the commit queue by adding a comment on the PR: `evergreen merge`
 # Set-Module